 Mobility Assessment Test

-We have an in-house functional mobility assessment developed by occupational physiotherapist to assess candidates functional suitability for manual work.
+We have an in-house functional mobility assessment developed by an occupational physiotherapist to assess candidates functional suitability for manual work.

-Through our sister company OPRA Psychology Group, we are able to offer a range of assessments for recruitment including the Health and Safety Indicator, an industry leading safety behaviour profiling assessment
+Through our sister company OPRA Psychology Group, we are able to offer a range of assessments for recruitment including the Health and Safety Indicator, an industry-leading safety behaviour profiling assessment

 All CoreStaff employees are required to complete an online safety induction prior to commencing in their new role.
-If required, employees must also complete a site specific induction provided by the client and specific training in areas such as isolation plant and equipment, and manual handling.
+If required, employees must also complete a site-specific induction provided by the client and specific training in areas such as isolation plant and equipment, and manual handling.